threefoldtech/info_grid/src/documentation/developers/grid_deployment/app_case_study_nextcloud.md

   },
 ```

-We can see here that the application will receive the SSH public key, the Nextcloud setup and domain links.
+We can see here that the application will receive the SSH public key, the Nextcloud setup, and domain links.
 The SSH public key will allow users to connect to the VM via SSH.
-The Nextcloud setup link is linked to the  The Nextcloud domain is used to set the domain name to the Nextcloud instance.
+The Nextcloud setup link is linked to the Nextcloud domain is used to set the domain name to the Nextcloud instance.
 The Nextcloud setup and domain links will be linked to the **Actions** buttons once the workload is deployed.

 ## Update \/types\/index.ts

-In the file **index.ts**, located at the directory **packages/playground/src/types/**, we set the **ProjectName**, **SolutionCode** and **solutionType** for the Nextcloud application.
+In the file **index.ts**, located in the directory **packages/playground/src/types/**, we set the **ProjectName**, **SolutionCode**, and **solutionType** for the Nextcloud application.

 We added the line **Nextcloud = "Nextcloud",** in the array **export enum ProjectName**.
 This will provide a name for the Nextcloud application, which will be used in the Deployment table shown on the Dashboard.